Geometric Langlands in prime characteristic: Introduction

-Now assume that the characteristic is positive.
-The second step is to construct a twisted version of the classical duality in this situation.
-To explain this, let us first introduce a notation: If $X$ is a stack over $k$, we denote by $X'$ its Frobenius twist, i.e., the pullback of $X$ along the absolute Frobenius endomorphism of $k$.
-Let $F_X:X\to X'$ be the relative Frobenius morphism.
-We will replace both sides of \eqref{intro:classical} by certain torsors under ${\sP'}^\vee$ and $\breve \sP'$.
+Now assume that the characteristic of $k$ is positive.
+In addition, assume that the genus of $C$ is at least two and that $\mL=\omega_C$ is the canonical bundle.
+We will omit the subscript $\omega_C$ and write $\sP=\sP_{\omega_C}$ etc. The second step then is to construct a twisted version of the above classical duality in this situation.
+To explain its meaning, let us first introduce a notation: If $X$ is a stack over $k$, we denote by $X'$ its Frobenius twist, i.e., the pullback of $X$ along the absolute Frobenius endomorphism of $k$.
+Let $F_X:X\to X'$ denote the relative Frobenius morphism.
+We will replace both sides of \eqref{intro:classical equ} by certain torsors under ${\sP'}^\vee$ and $\breve \sP'$.